sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/03-typescript-oop-and-modules/README.md

 ### Interface inheritance

-One interface can form the base interface for oner or many other interfaces:
+One interface can form the base interface for one or many other interfaces:

 ```typescript
 interface IBase {